Entrepreneurs: born that way or raised?

 Then, just a few months ago, it was announced that Stayz would be phased out, with the business simply to be known as HomeAway.

-The announcement signified the end of an era for the Australian-born tech brand and renewal of a billion-dollar battle between behemoths Expedia and Airbnb.
+The announcement signified the end of an era for the Australian-born tech brand and the renewal of a billion-dollar battle between behemoths Expedia and Airbnb.
 However, the beginning of the Stayz story is just as interesting.

 In 2003, Craig Davis, a scientist, and one-time executive with the Australian Department of Defence founded an online holiday business called TakeABreak.